syncfusion-content/javascript-docs/js/Grid/Exporting.md

 ---
 # Export

-To export grid, `export` method should  be called with export mapper as parameter.
-To make it work from toolbar, `ExcelExport`, `WordExport` and `PdfExport` toolbar items needs to be added in `toolbarSettings.toolbarItems` property and equivalent server action mapper should be defined in `exportToExcelAction`, `exportToWordAction`, and `exportToPdfAction` properties.
+To export the grid, `export` method should  be called with export mapper as parameter.
+To make it work from the grid toolbar, `ExcelExport`, `WordExport` and `PdfExport` toolbar items needs to be added in `toolbarSettings.toolbarItems` property and equivalent server action mapper should be defined in `exportToExcelAction`, `exportToWordAction`, and `exportToPdfAction` properties.
 The code snippet for this is

 {% highlight html %}
 <div id="Grid"></div>